kletobias/p2022/_projects/automation-using-a-test-harness-br-for-deep-learning-br-part-2.md

-The output shows, that a validation percentage of 40 percent caused a higher loss on the validation set, compared to the lower and default 20 percent value.
+The output shows that a validation percentage of 40 percent caused a higher loss on the validation set, compared to the lower and default 20 percent value.
 The difference is one order of magnitude.
 That is the only difference between valid_pct of 0.2 and 0.4.

-Another observation worth mentioning is, that a `fine_tune` value of two as opposed to one, gives a slightly lower loss on the validation set.
+Another observation worth mentioning is that a `fine_tune` value of two as opposed to one, gives a slightly lower loss on the validation set.
 The difference however is within the same order of magnitude and therefore this finding might not be confirmed when conducting further empirical experiments.